+15.5.1 The fraud commission shall investigate the facts reported and consider within 15 calendar days after the report whether they constitute an instance of fraud or plagiarism.
+In that case the fraud commission imposes one of the following punitive measures:

+1° the student receives a reprimand and keeps the exam result for the programme component concerned.

-- 15.5.1 The fraud commission shall investigate the facts reported and consider within 15 calendar days after the report whether they constitute an instance of fraud or plagiarism.
-In that case the fraud commission imposes one of the following punitive measures: - 1° the student does not obtain credits for the programme component concerned or for the concerned part of the programme component in the current exam session and cannot succeed for the programme in the current academic year based on previously obtained results for this programme component; - 2° the student does not obtain credits for the programme component concerned or for the concerned part of the programme component in the current academic year and cannot succeed for the programme in the current academic year based on previously obtained results for this programme component; - 3° the student does not obtain credits for several programme components in the semester concerned or in the second exam session;
+2° the student does not obtain credits for the programme component concerned or for the concerned part of the programme component in the current exam session and cannot succeed for the programme in the current academic year based on previously obtained results for this programme component;

+3° the student does not obtain credits for the programme component concerned or for the concerned part of the programme component in the current academic year and cannot succeed for the programme in the current academic year based on previously obtained results for this programme component;

+4° the student does not obtain credits for several programme components in the semester concerned or in the second exam session;

-4° the student is excluded from all remaining exams of the semester concerned or of the second exam session and obtains no credits for that semester or for the second exam session;
+5° the student is excluded from all remaining exams of the semester concerned or of the second exam session and obtains no credits for that semester or for the second exam session;

-5° the student is excluded from all exam sessions of the current academic year and obtains no more credits for that academic year;
+6° the student is excluded from all exam sessions of the current academic year and obtains no more credits for that academic year;

-6° the student is excluded from further enrolment in the institution in serious, exceptional cases (e.g. recidivism).
+Moreover the student can (additionally) be excluded from further enrolment in the institution in serious, exceptional cases (e.g. recidivism) for a period of six academic years.